octokit/octopoller.rb/SECURITY.md

 ## Reporting a Vulnerability

-Since octopoller is part of [Octokit](https://github.com/octokit) (a GitHub organization) we ask that you follow the guildlines [here](https://github.com/github/.github/blob/master/SECURITY.md#reporting-security-issues) to report anything that you might've found.
+Since octopoller is part of [Octokit](https://github.com/octokit) (a GitHub organization) we ask that you follow the guidelines [here](https://github.com/github/.github/blob/master/SECURITY.md#reporting-security-issues) to report anything that you might've found.